 To represent you, we need stories from our community, from women to bring to life our experiences to help champion for better treatment and care.

 This can be in the form of a short video or a written story.
-If you are interested in sharing your story to help us advocate for better policies and treatments, you can do so by competing this form or reaching out to our team at
+If you are interested in sharing your story to help us advocate for better policies and treatments, you can do so by completing this form or reaching out to our team at

 WomensHealth@womenindata.co.uk